City-of-Helsinki/open-city-profile-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn update-translations`

+Fetches translation data from our Google Spreadsheet and updates translation files.
+See `.env` for configuration.

+You still need to update tests and add the translation files to the git repository manually.

 ## Running with docker

 If you really must, you can run this app with docker locally.